tomato-gits/bat-canvas/DEVNOTES.md

   * installing project `pip install -e .` provides bat-canvas environment with CLI access to commands defined in bat/cli.py, ex: `bat hello`

-creating first project command 'check_assignment' cli_test tests command, adds to commands list, uses mocks for print and hello world for unit test
+creating first project command 'check_assignment' bat/tests/cli_test tests command, adds to commands list, uses mocks for print and hello world for unit test
-test/cli_test executes check_assignment for e2e test
+tests/cli_test executes check_assignment for e2e test

+check_assignment is defined as command, when run as bat check_assignment returns the args bat check_assignment --help returns a generic help string

+I want to be able to:
+- pass in the course id and assignment id
+- optionally pass in the instance? or have a default?
+- get the instance url and api key from somewhere (file?)
+- make the api call using canvasapi (need to install that, list as requirement)
+- check return from api call, distinguish  between "no resource" and real data

+For future: set up test course/assignments/etc in instances, make file that has course id, assignment id, etc for various cases (published, assignment type etc) and them import those into test functions, instead of hard-coding id's in the test cases.
+Also create a wrapper for task functions that first calls get_config (maybe can take arg for instance, like 'prod' or 'test'?) and then calls the task function (check_assignments_cfg and check_assignments) The config will have the Canvas instance URL and the access token.
+Do we want to maintain the ability to pass in the token as a CLI arg?
+Also replace requests with the canvasapi library